Samarkina/gd-scrapy-parser/README.md

     - X-axis - counter with articles of tag theme

 ## Tests:
+You can run the tests with following command:
+`cd src/parser`
+`python3 -m unittest tests/test_crawler.py`

 ![tests](https://github.com/Samarkina/gd-scrapy-parser/blob/master/tests.png?raw=true)

 ## Installation
 Project requires [pip3](https://pypi.org/project/pip/) and [python3](https://www.python.org/downloads/) installation.
-Python 3.7.3 version is preferable.
+Python 3.9.1 version is preferable.
-1. `git clone git@github.com:Samarkina/gd-scrapy-parser.git`
+1. `git clone git@github.com:gridu/PYTHON-esamarkina.git`
 2. `pip3 install -r requirements.txt`

+Also, you can use [virtual env](https://docs.python.org/3/tutorial/venv.html) instead of Python installed on your computer.
+Steps for using virtual-env:
+1. Create the virtual-env `python3 -m venv <your-virtual-env-name>`
+2. Activate the virtual-env `source <your-virtual-env-name>/bin/activate`
+3. After that you can install all the libraries necessary for the work.

 ## Run the project
+`cd src/parser/`
-`python3 src/parser/report.py`
+`python3 report.py`